openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/LocalizationKit/cj-apis-resource_manager.md

 public func getNumberByName(resName: String): NumberValueType
 ```

 **Function:** Retrieves the numeric resource corresponding to the specified resource name.
-If integer and float resources share the same `resName`, the integer resource value is prioritized.
+If both integer and float resources share the same `resName`, the integer resource value is prioritized.

 **System Capability:** SystemCapability.Global.ResourceManager